Love salmon? Try making air fryer salmon fillets with your Instant Pot Air Fryer Basket! It’s simple, delicious, and ready in minutes.

 - Pat salmon fillets dry with a paper towel, and season both sides with salt and pepper.Spray the air fryer basket with oil, or brush with olive oil.Set salmon fillets skin-side-up in the air fryer basket.
 (If placed skin-side-down, the skin will likely stick to the basket.)

 - Preheat air fryer to 370°F. Place the air fryer basket in the air fryer.
 Cook time will depend on how thick your salmon is.
-Cook for 7 minutes per inch of thickness.Flip once (halfway through cooking).
+Cook for 7 minutes per inch of thickness.Note that not all air fryers alike, so the exact cook time for your air fryer model may vary.Flip once (halfway through cooking).
+The salmon is finished cooking when it is opaque and tender.
+You should be able to flake it apart easily with a fork.

 - While the salmon cooks, mix together the yogurt sauce.
 Depending on how thick your yogurt is, you might want to add a splash of caper brine to thin the sauce.Serve the salmon fillets and yogurt sauce immediately.Leftover sauce can be stored in the fridge for up to a week.